squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 The file is a binary format that includes MD5 checksums, and ''!StoreEntry'' fields.
 Please see the Programmers' Guide for information on the contents and format of that file.

 == Which log files can I delete safely? ==
-You should never delete ''access.log'', ''store.log'', ''cache.log'', or ''swap.state'' while Squid is running.
+You should never delete ''access.log'', ''store.log'', or ''cache.log'' while Squid is running.
 With Unix, you can delete a file when a process has the file opened.
 However, the filesystem space is not reclaimed until the process closes the file.

 If you accidentally delete ''swap.state'' while Squid is running, you can recover it by following the instructions in the previous questions.
 If you delete the others while Squid is running, you can not recover them.

 The correct way to maintain your log files is with Squid's "rotate" feature.
 You should rotate your log files at least once per day.
 The current log files are closed and then renamed with numeric extensions (.0, .1, etc).
 If you want to, you can write your own scripts to archive or remove the old log files.
-If not, Squid will only keep up to ''logfile_rotate'' versions of each log file.
+If not, Squid will only keep up to SquidConf:logfile_rotate versions of each log file.
 The logfile rotation procedure also writes a clean ''swap.state'' file, but it does not leave numbered versions of the old files.

-If you set ''logfile_rotate'' to 0, Squid simply closes and then re-opens the logs.
+If you set SquidConf:logfile_rotate to 0, Squid simply closes and then re-opens the logs.
 This allows third-party logfile management systems, such as ''newsyslog'', to maintain the log files.

 To rotate Squid's logs, simple use this command: